woof-software/migrator-v2/docs/adapters/AaveV3UsdsAdapter.md

 Limitations:
 - Supports only variable-rate Aave debt (interestRateMode = 2).
 - Only DAI ⇄ USDS conversions are supported for USDS-based Comet markets.
-- Relies on external swap/conversion modules and Comet's support for `withdrawFrom` and `supplyTo`._
+- Relies on external swap/conversion modules and Comet's support for `withdrawFrom` and `supplyTo`.

+Warning:
+- This contract does not support Fee-on-transfer tokens.
+Using such tokens may result in unexpected behavior or reverts._

 ### DeploymentParams